 Her cheeks are protruding (common theme on this red carpet), but otherwise, I love Rachel's hair and makeup here.
 The hair is a bit vintagey but still soft and touchable, and the purple lids are a cool contrast with the orangey-red glossy lipstick.

-Eyeliner in Noir // Foundation // Blush in No. 21 // Brow Pencil in Brun Cendré // Mascara in Noir
+Rachel is wearing: Lipstick in La Fascinante • Lip gloss in Dialogue • Eyeshadow in Tissé Cambon • Highlighter • Eyeliner in Noir • Foundation • Blush in No. 21 • Brow Pencil in Brun Cendré • Mascara in Noir

-Carey has been out of the spotlight since 2013, or at least on this blog.
-Back then, she was a blonde and I think I prefer it to this new brunette.
+Carey has been out of the spotlight for a while.
+Last time we saw her, she was a blonde—and I liked that shade on her better than this new brunette.
 Or maybe it's just the harshness of the dark lip and minimal blush, which is making her look quite washed-out.
 That said, she's definitely the type whose beauty is more apparent in motion—if you watch her on film, you can't take your eyes off her.

 Well, this is MUCH better than the scary Uma from a couple months ago.
 She looks so much more herself here—fresh, light makeup, soft brows, soft lips and an overall Grecian vibe, what with the updo and the dangly green earrings.
 The only thing I don't like are the false lash strips, which seem so straight and heavy.

 I'm all for graphic touches, but I feel like these heavy flicks are just too graphic, and distracting.
 But I'm a major fan of Dakota's overall beauty vibe.
-The fresh skin, the stained pink mouth, the tousled hair... all are fablous.
-I only wish she did a cat eye more along the lines of, say, Felicity Jones.
+The fresh skin, the stained pink mouth, the tousled hair... all are fabulous.

 Ooh, this is great!
 I'm glad someone here did a faux wavy bob besides Jess Chastain, and Alison is wearing it beautifully.
 I also love her eye makeup, which is bringing out the big, rounded shape of her eyes.